guardian/cross-platform-navigation/README.md

 #### Publishing and Deploying

 Update the scala functionality and publish to maven, making sure you update the version and the changelog.

-Deploying the project via riff-raff will upload the latest editionalised json files to s3, via teamcity.
-This process checks the validity of the json in order to build successfully
+Deploying the project via riff-raff will upload the latest editionalised json files to s3.
+The CI (Github Actions) tests check the validity of the json in order to build successfully

 #### Testing your changes on the app

-You won't be able to deploy a change to the CODE stage of cross-platform-navigation as riffraff will block you from doing so, warning that any change deployed to CODE will actually be deployed to production.
-Therefore, you need to

-1. **Access the Mobile Account in AWS**: Go to [janus](https://janus.gutools.co.uk/) and navigate to the mobile account.
-2. **Locate the S3 Bucket**: Find the S3 bucket named "mobile-navigation-dist".
-3. **Replace JSON File**: In the "CODE" folder, replace the relevant JSON file with the version containing your local changes.
+1. Deploy the branch to CODE with riff-raff (`Mobile::cross-platform-navigation`)
-4. **Redeploy mobile-fronts in riffraff**: Redeploy the mobile-fronts service in riffraff to CODE (as mobile-fronts caches a copy of the json).
+2. Redeploy the CODE mobile-fronts with riffraff (`Mobile::mobile-fronts`): mobile-fronts caches a copy of the json so redeploy any branch to invalidate the cache.
-5. **Configure the Debug App**: On the debug app, go into the debug settings and get the app to use CODE mapi and clear your cache.
+3. **Configure the Debug App**: On the debug app, go into the debug settings and get the app to use CODE mapi and clear your cache.
-6. **Verify your changes**: You should see the nav bar has changed.
+4. **Verify your changes**: You should see the nav bar has changed.
 Make sure you're on the correct edition!

 Having done the above steps you should feel confident to merge your changes.